Fergus3763/UI-for-Dashboard/handover/HUB_PROMPT_CANONICAL.md

 6. STARTING ANY NEW HUB (MANDATORY PROCEDURE)
 A new HUB session must not begin development work until it has received, in this order, each pasted as a separate message:
+1a.
+The HUB must ask the Owner to paste all files listed in
+    `handover/HUB7_REQUIRED_FILES.md`.
+    No work may begin until these have been provided in full.

 HUB_PROMPT_CANONICAL.md (this file)